evan47west/Bylaws/Bylaws.md

 Any decision, ruling, or motion determined by the Judicial Board may be overturned by a 2/3 vote of the active Chapter, present and voting, at any GFM within 2 weeks of the JBM vote on the matter.

 ### Section 12.
-No matter may be brought before the Judicial Board more than 4 chapters after the incident in question has occured.
-The Member at Large must be informed within the 4 chapter time-frame but the case does not have to be heard within 4 chapters.
-Any case that is raised more than 4 chapters since the incident ocured is considered beyond the statute of limitations.
+Any matter that may be brought before the Judicial Board has a statute of limitations of 4 GFMs.
+The Member at Large must be informed within the 4 GFM time-frame but the case does not have to be heard within the statute of limitations.
+Any case that is raised more than 4 GFMs after the incident ocured is considered beyond the statute of limitations and moot.

 # <a name="thirteen"></a>ARTICLE 13.
 Sanctions